A model for neural activity in the absence of external stimuli: Introduction

 \section{Introduction}

 We study the behavior of a finite number of interacting neurons in the absence of external stimuli our goal being to determine the long-run behavior of the process.
-Our system is composed of $N$ neurons whose state at time $t\geq 0$ is specified by $\U(t)=\left(\U_1(t),\ldots \U_N(t)\right)$, with $\U(t)\in \R_{+}^N.$ For each neuron $i=1,\ldots, N$ and each time $t\geq 0,$ $\U_i(t)$ represents the membrane potential of neuron $i$ at time $t$.
+Our system is composed of $N$ neurons whose state at time $t\geq 0$ is specified by $\U(t)=\left(\U_1(t),\ldots \U_N(t)\right)$, with $\U(t)\in \R_{+}^N.$ For each neuron $1\leq i\leq N$ and each time $t\geq 0,$ $\U_i(t)$ represents the membrane potential of neuron $i$ at time $t$.
 We consider two kinds of interactions among neurons and also a constant interplay between neurons and the environment.

 More precisely the neurons interact via {\it electrical} and {\it chemical synapses}.
 Electrical synapses are due to so-called \textit{gap-junction channels} between neurons which induce a constant sharing of potential, pushing the system towards its average value.
 By contrast, chemical synapses are point events which can be described as follows.
-Each neuron spikes randomly at rate $\varphi(\U)\ge 0$ which depends on its membrane potential $\U$, we suppose $\varphi$ a non decreasing function, positive at $\U>0$ and both integrable and vanishing at $0$ (in agreement with the assumption of non external stimuli).
+Each neuron spikes randomly at rate $\varphi(\U)\ge 0$ which depends on its membrane potential $\U$.
+The {\it spiking rate} $u\mapsto\varphi(u)$ is a non decreasing continuous function, positive at $u>0$ and both differentiable and vanishing at $0$ (in agreement with the assumption of non external stimuli).
 When neuron $i$ spikes, its membrane potential is immediately reset to a resting potential $0$.
 Simultaneously, the neurons which are influenced by neuron $i$ receive an additional positive value to their membrane potential.
 This value may vary for each pair of neurons.
-Moreover, in the whole time, the neurons loose potential to the environment, due to \textit{leakage channels} which pushes down the membrane potential of each neuron toward zero.
-This outgoing constant flow of potential is defined as the {\it leak current.} For technical details we refer the reader to Gersnter and Kistler (2002).
+Moreover, in the whole time, neurons loose potential to the environment, due to \textit{leakage channels} which pushes down the membrane potential of each neuron toward zero.
+This outgoing constant flow of potential is defined as {\it leak currents.} For technical details we refer the reader to Gersnter and Kistler \cite{Gerstner:2002:SNM:583784}.